-During 2019, the Ombudsman received six complaints concerning food, down from nine in 2018.513 This reduction was attributed to the establishment of self-cooking and residents' shops at ten centres in 2019.
-The lack of communication and engagement of centre's management with residents was identified as the cause of most complaints presented regarding food in Direct Provision centres.514 The Ombudsman received two complaints relating to food in 2020.515 No complaints on the matter were received in 2021 or 2022.516
+During 2019, the Ombudsman received six complaints concerning food, down from nine in 2018.565 This reduction was attributed to the establishment of self-cooking and residents' shops at ten centres in 2019.
+The lack of communication and engagement of centre's management with residents was identified as the cause of most complaints presented regarding food in Direct Provision centres.566 The Ombudsman received two complaints relating to food in 2020.567 No complaints on the matter were received in 2021 or 2022.568 Data in respect of complaints regarding food throughout 2023 was not available at the time of updating.

-All contractors of accommodation centres have the contractual obligation to provide residents with culturally appropriate food options.517 The menus prepared have to meet the reasonable dietary needs of the different ethnic groups of residents and the reasonable prescribed dietary needs of any person accommodated at the centre.518 It is also a contractual obligation to provide a 28-day menu and to consult residents on it.519 In addition to this, a vegetarian option must be included in menus and all food products provided must have a traceability system that complies with food safety requirements.520 IPAS's House Rules and Procedures document states that, where possible and practical, an accommodation centre will cater for 'ethnic food preferences' and the centre will provide tea and coffee making facilities, and drinking water, outside normal meal times.521 However, complaints about the quality and presentation of food persist across centres.522
+All contractors of accommodation centres have the contractual obligation to provide residents with culturally appropriate food options.569 The menus prepared have to meet the reasonable dietary needs of the different ethnic groups of residents and the reasonable prescribed dietary needs of any person accommodated at the centre.570 It is also a contractual obligation to provide a 28-day menu and to consult residents on it.571 In addition to this, a vegetarian option must be included in menus and all food products provided must have a traceability system that complies with food safety requirements.572 IPAS's House Rules and Procedures document states that, where possible and practical, an accommodation centre will cater for 'ethnic food preferences' and the centre will provide tea and coffee making facilities, and drinking water, outside normal meal times.573 However, complaints about the quality and presentation of food persist across centres, particularly in respect of food served at emergency centres.574

 In February 2021, approximately 100 residents at Ashbourne House accommodation centre in Co.
 Cork went on hunger strike in a protest action over the provision of food materials at the centre.
 It is understood that the centre has a small kitchen area where residents are permitted to cook for themselves, however, management have repeatedly turned down requests by residents for food items they could prepare themselves.
-The protest began following an unsuccessful meeting with centre management, with residents having subsequently written to the Minister for Children, Equality, Disability, Integration and Youth.523 In October 2021, an international protection applicant went on hunger strike for a nine-day period, having been refused international protection status and permission to remain in Ireland.
-Following the applicant's hospitalisation, his legal team entered into discussions with the Department of Justice on his behalf and received assurances that the individual would not be deported from the State.524
+The protest began following an unsuccessful meeting with centre management, with residents having subsequently written to the Minister for Children, Equality, Disability, Integration and Youth.575 In October 2021, an international protection applicant went on hunger strike for a nine-day period, having been refused international protection status and permission to remain in Ireland.
+Following the applicant's hospitalisation, his legal team entered into discussions with the Department of Justice on his behalf and received assurances that the individual would not be deported from the State.576